| S | cripting - II. Hello World |

 Summary

-When you write scripts for Stranded II, there are three steps to pass:• Specify WHERE you want the script to be executed
+When you write scripts for Stranded II, there are three steps to pass:

 • Specify WHEN you want the script to be executed and attach suitable events to the command "on".